thakagi/azure-database-single-discovery/README.md

-# Azure Database for PostgreSQL and MySQL - Single Server discovery
+# Discovering Azure Database for PostgreSQL and MySQL - Single Server

-These Kusto queries show detailed lists of Single Servers on Azure.
+The following Kusto query will help you find existing Single Servers in Azure Resource Graph.
+Please note that you need read access to the resources you are querying to obtain the results.

 ## Azure Database for PostgreSQL - Single Server